margonram/seqcode/README.md

 Command | Description
 --------|-------------
-`buildChIPprofile` | generate ChIPseq/ATACseq/RNAseq profiles for genome browser visualization.
+`buildChIPprofile` | generate sequencing data profiles for genome browser visualization.
-`combineChIPprofiles` |  combine two genome-wide ChIPseq/ATACseq/RNAseq profiles.
+`combineChIPprofiles` | combine two genome-wide sequencing data profiles.
-`combineTSSmaps` | produce ChIPseq/ATACseq/RNAseq heat maps from 2 samples around the TSS.
+`combineTSSmaps` | produce heatmaps of sequencing signal intensities from 2 samples around the TSS.
-`combineTSSplots` | produce averaged ChIPseq/ATACseq/RNAseq metaplots from 2 samples around the TSS.
+`combineTSSplots` | produce averaged meta-plots of sequencing signal intensities from 2 samples around the TSS.
 `computemaxsignal` | calculate the max signal for genes in one genome-wide profile.
-`findPeaks` |  find peaks in ChIPseq/RNAseq/ATACseq experiments.
+`findPeaks` |  find peaks in sequencing data.
 `genomeDistribution` | examine the distribution of peaks within distinct genomic features.
 `matchpeaks` | compare 2 lists of peaks/regions.
 `matchpeaksgenes` | match peaks to genes.
 `processmacs` | clean MACS BedGraph profiles.
-`produceGENEmaps` | produce ChIPseq/ATACseq/RNAseq heat maps along a meta-gene representation.
+`produceGENEmaps` | produce heatmaps of sequencing signal intensities along a meta-gene representation.
-`produceGENEplots` | produce averaged ChIPseq/ATACseq/RNAseq metaplots along a normalized gene.
+`produceGENEplots` | produce averaged smeta-plots of sequencing signal intensities along a normalized gene.
-`producePEAKmaps` |  produce ChIPseq/ATACseq/RNAseq heat maps centered in a list of peaks.
+`producePEAKmaps` |  produce heatmaps of sequencing signal intensities centered in a list of peaks.
-`producePEAKplots` | produce averaged ChIPseq/ATACseq/RNAseq metaplots centered in a list of peaks.
+`producePEAKplots` | produce averaged meta-plots of sequencing signal intensities centered in a list of peaks.
-`produceTESmaps` | produce ChIPseq/ATACseq/RNAseq heat maps around the TES.
+`produceTESmaps` | produce heatmaps of sequencing signal intensities around the TES.
-`produceTESplots` | produce averaged ChIPseq/ATACseq/RNAseq metaplots around the TES.
+`produceTESplots` | produce averaged meta-plots of sequencing signal intensities around the TES.
-`produceTSSmaps` | produce ChIPseq/ATACseq/RNAseq heat maps around the TSS.
+`produceTSSmaps` | produce heatmaps of sequencing signal intensities around the TSS.
-`produceTSSplots` | produce averaged ChIPseq/ATACseq/RNAseq metaplots around the TSS.
+`produceTSSplots` | produce averaged meta-plots of sequencing signal intensities around the TSS.
-`recoverChIPlevels` | determine the ChIPseq/ATACseq/RNAseq avg/max/total counts of reads in a list of regions.
+`recoverChIPlevels` | determine the avg/max/total counts of reads in a list of regions.
 `scorePhastCons`  | score genomic regions with PhastCons conservation values.

 ### DATA FORMATS